quickwit-oss/quickwit/docs/overview/features.md

 sidebar_position: 1
 ---

-Quickwit is still a young search engine but it already offers several features, here are the main ones:
+Here is Quickwit features list:

-- Simple CLI to index and search by setting up a distributed search cluster
+- Simple CLI to manage your index and setup a distributed search cluster
+- Local and remote (S3-like storage) indexes
+- Stateless instances, add or remove instances without data moves
+- Subsecond search on object storage or any storage which provides bytes range queries
-- Full text search with phrase query with simple tokenizers
+- Full text search with phrase query
+- Native support for time partitionning
 - Natural query language: `(michael AND jackson) OR "king of pop")`
-- Native support for time partitionning
-- Local and remote (S3-like storage) indexes
-- Distributed search with stateless instances
-- Fast search on object storage or any storage which provides bytes range queries
-- Fast startup time, indexing and search
 - Mapping feature to define your schema and easily convert a json into a document to index
 - Support data types text, i64, f64, date, bytes and composite types object and array.

-You can have a look at [tantivy features](https://github.com/tantivy-search/tantivy/) to dig into the indexing engine.

 ## Current limitations